amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 **Publishing with PHP function**

-It is also possible to publish Instagram feeds on **custom PHP templates** using their **PHP functions.** To do this, simply copy the PHP function of your feed from **Instagram Feed WD > Feeds** page, then paste it to the necessary section of your custom template.
+It is also possible to publish Instagram feeds on **custom PHP templates** using their **PHP functions.** To do this, simply copy the PHP function of your feed from **Instagram Feed > Feeds** page, then paste it to the necessary section of your custom template.

 = Is it possible to change the Instagram Feed themes to match my website? =

 *This is possible in Premium version.*

 Instagram Feed plugin provides a variety of user-friendly styling options, which let you customize the appearance and features of your Instagram feed even further.
-You can access these tools from **Instagram Feed WD > Themes** page.
+You can access these tools from **Instagram Feed > Themes** page.

-By default, Instagram Feed WD plugin comes with 2 themes:
+By default, Instagram Feed plugin comes with 2 themes:

   * Instagram,
   * Elegant.